 - 1. Academic Rigor.
 The program will teach and develop graduate-level research, writing, critical thinking, and communication skills.
-The first-course students take, the Program Seminar, is designed to give students an orientation to graduate-level work and prepare them for the kind of reading, writing, and thinking skills they will need for the remainder of the program. - 2.
+The first-course in the program, GEN 501, Graduate Writing and Research, is designed to give students an orientation to graduate-level work and prepare them for the kind of reading, writing, and thinking skills they will need for the remainder of the program. - 2.
 Student-Centered.
 The application of constructivist learning theory puts the responsibility of learning in the hands of the students.
-Whenever possible, students will be given the opportunity to choose what they will learn, how they will learn, and how they will assess their own learning in terms of their own personal ministry and professional goals.
+Whenever possible, and depending on their personal and professional goals, students will be given the opportunity to make choices that impact their education.
+For example, students may choose what topics they will learn, how they will demonstrate their learning, and the application to their specific ministry or organizational context.

 - 3. Best Practices.
-As a fully online program, Graduate Studies at Grace Christian University adheres to the best practices of online education, including, but not limited to: online presence, creating a supportive online community, a variety of individual, small group, and large group learning experiences, and clear communication in the online environment. - 4.
+As a fully online program, Graduate Studies at Grace Christian University adheres to the best practices of online education, including, but not limited to: online presence, a supportive online community, a variety of individual, small group, and large group learning experiences, and clear communication in the online environment. - 4.
 Grace Experience.
 As closely as possible, the Graduate Studies program will reproduce the experience of undergraduate students (On Campus and Online) in terms of an authentic Grace Christian University experience, expressing the ethos, core values, and historic mission of the University.
-This includes the University's commitment to being a Bible-centered institution, committed to our historic Grace theological position, which values transformative relationships and service to church and society.
+This includes the University's commitment to being a Bible-centered institution, committed to the historic Grace theological position, which values transformative relationships and service to church and society.